pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-The example below defines an event sourced aggregate `World`.
+The example below defines an event-sourced aggregate `World`.
 An aggregate event named `Created` will be triggered when the class is called.
 The `World` class has a method `make_it_so()` which triggers an aggregate event named `SomethingHappened` when it is called.